Scampton

+Geography

 In the civil parish, between the village and the A15, is RAF Scampton, to which the parish lends its name.
 The airfield first opened in 1916 as Home Defence Flight Station Brattleby, becoming Scampton the following year, and then closing in 1919; it re-opened in 1936 as RAF Scampton.

-Attractions
+History

 Scampton church dedicated to St John the Baptist is mainly from the 18th century, with parts from the 17th century.
 Many war dead are buried in its churchyard, including 64 British Commonwealth personnel, eight German Luftwaffe airmen, and a further 43 personnel who died on active service.
 Commonwealth airmen include those who flew from RAF Scampton with the Royal Air Force, Royal Canadian Air Force, Royal Australian Air Force, and Royal New Zealand Air Force.
 In the early months of the war, a plot of land lying to the right of the church entrance was set aside for the burial of servicemen, but by 1941, it became necessary to reserve further ground in an extension of the churchyard north of the church.
 This is why the war graves are in two sections, linked by a footpath.
 Every year, Scampton Church receives hundreds of visitors.

 The eight German graves are from two Junkers Ju 88 crews that crashed in Scampton.

 The first group was Junkers Ju 88 No. 5168 Bomber Training Wing 4 from Greifswald, Germany, loaded with 50 kg of bombs, 23 kg of which was found in the wreckage.
 This plane was on a mission to bomb RAF Hemswell, about 7 mi directly north of Scampton, but was picked up on radar, tracked, and shot down by RAF Scampton ground defences at 1:35 am on 12 May 1941.
 The tail was seen to break off as the plane burst into flames and dived into the ground.
 The wreckage hit the land belonging to a farmer, Mr Miller.
 He and his wife were quick to arrive at the site when they heard the explosion, with the pilot Lieutenant Kurt Hanning dying in the arms of Mrs Miller, after all three others of the four-man crew had been killed in the crash.